mcampora/skiagenda/backlog.md

         * Calendar::toResa -> dates are translated in zulu time
     * a multi account setup test vs prod or green / blue deployment
     * enable CloudWatch loging for the API gateway in the CloudFormation template (today done manually)
+    * tooltip: change the style of the note box